 - Is Spinal Cord Stimulation the Right Treatment for my Back Pain?

-For specific questions or concerns on these or other neck and back conditions, contact our office to schedule a consultation.
+For specific questions or concerns on these or other neck and back conditions, please make an appointment by calling 913-319-7600.

 C. Lan Fotopoulos, M.D. is an interventional physiatrist specializing in minimally invasive and interventional procedures in the treatment of spinal disorders, including epidural injections, vertebroplasty, kyphoplasty, radiofrequency ablation, spinal cord stimulation and sacroplasty.